Top 3 Mistakes Made When Interviewing Developers

 It may seem like an obvious mistake to point out, but we’re actually not referring to you as the interviewer being unprepared.
 You should also make sure that the applicant is prepared for your interview.

-This involves briefing the applicant on your company, the job, and interview itself.
+This involves briefing the applicant on your company, the job, and the interview itself.
 Normally, hiring managers wouldn’t bother with this, leaving the applicant to do research on his or her own.
 In some cases, this is fine because it reveals just how much an applicant is interested in the job and the company, as well as how the applicant can think on his or her feet.